 How do I become a patient/client?

 To make a request for an initial consultation, please click here.
-A clinician will reach out to conduct a 20-minute phone interview and to answer any questions.
+We will then email you some forms to complete, which will help us in assessing your copay or sliding-scale fee.
+After you complete these forms, a clinician will reach out to conduct a 20-minute phone interview and to answer any questions.
 At the end of that phone conversation, you will either be offered an in-person Initial Consultation or you will be provided a referral for services that better suit your needs.
-The Initial Consultation meeting will clarify whether or not our services are appropriate for you and, if so, you will be assigned to a Trauma Treatment therapist or placed on our waitlist for a therapist.
+The Initial Consultation meeting will clarify whether or not our services are appropriate for you and, if so, you will be placed on our waitlist for a therapist.